 However, legacy applications must be modernized as well, or they will hinder your ability to use the cloud to achieve transformative outcomes for IT and the business.
 Of the six approaches to application modernization (retire, repurchase, retain, rehost, replatform, and refactor), rehosting is the most common first step.
 That’s because rehosting offers a relatively low-risk way to begin modernizing and reaping early benefits such as lower costs, improved performance, and the ease of operation on a modern platform.

-This white paper introduces the why and how of rehosting applications on AWS and sheds light on how to apply the five pillars of the AWS Well-Architected Framework to your rehosting effort to optimize your benefits.
+This white paper introduces the “why” and “how” of rehosting applications on AWS and sheds light on how to apply the five pillars of the AWS Well-Architected Framework so your rehosting effort optimizes your benefits.